 FACT: As of April 1, 2016 lithium battery being transported are required to be shipped at no more than 30% charge.

-Insiders from the 25th Annual ICAO Dangerous Goods Panel Meeting
+25th Annual ICAO Dangerous Goods Panel Meeting

 In late 2015, IATA held the 25th annual ICAO Dangerous Goods Panel meeting (DPG/25) to discuss the numerous proposals addressing the safety concerns associated with the transport of lithium batteryas cargo.